 Operating System: Windows, Mac, Linux

 Audacity is a popular free and open-source audio editor and recorder.
-Started in 1999, it has long been a solid solution for many DJ and music lovers.
-It can be used for multitrack mixing, scrubbing, playing MIDI, cutting, normalizing, fading in/out, adjusting pitch, changing speed, analyzing spectrum, reducing noise and so on.
+Starting in 1999, it has long been a solid solution for many DJs and music lovers.
+It can be used for multitrack mixing, scrubbing, playing MIDI, cutting, normalizing, fading in/out, adjusting pitch, changing speed, analyzing spectrum, reducing noise, and so on.

-As for removing vocals in different cases, you can try different ways, including reducing vocals, isolating vocal tracks and split audio tracks in the same software.
+As for removing vocals, it provides several ways, including reducing vocals, isolating vocal tracks, and splitting audio tracks in the same software.

 Case 1: How to Remove Vocals from a Song for Free in Audacity